 For more information see the How to use Google Tag Manager to simplify the adoption of cookie law requirements guide.

 Google Adsense is different in that it can be blocked through DoubleClick for Publishers (DFP).
-It is, in this case as well, a kind of manual tagging – as the one described above – but with the difference of the use of DFP.
+In this case, it is also a kind of manual tagging – like the one described above – but with the difference of the use of DFP.
 The method in question is therefore only valid for Google Adsense, the complete guide is available here.

 Even if the previous solutions required direct intervention on the code to be blocked, the Cookie Solution can also be integrated using other tools that automate the blocking of scripts.
 For example, if you use WordPress, we’ve released a plugin that, once installed, automatically recognises and blocks the main resources to be subjected to prior consent.